 Advances to officers and employees pertains to advances made by the employees and are generally liquidated within a year.

 Advances to contractors and supplier pertains to advance payment made by the Group to its the developer and supplier for a related project.

-Others pertain to other deferred charges.
+Others pertain to other deposits on purchases.